Efficient storage of Pareto points in biobjective mixed integer programming: Computational Experiments

-We now explain the significance of $\mu$.
-Many procedures for determining or approximating the Pareto set of a BOMILP are iterative procedures which attempt to use solutions generated during early iterations to generate better solutions (i.e., solutions which are closer to being Pareto optimal) in later iterations.
-Such procedures include BB and most heuristic algorithms.
-Selecting values for $\mu$ which are close to zero is intended to replicate generating solutions during one of these procedures in which there is little or no separation between early generated solutions and later generated ones, and thus both early and later generated solutions are likely to be Pareto.
-Alternatively, selecting large values of $\mu$ is intended to replicate generating solutions during one of these procedures in which there is significant separation between early generated solutions and later generated ones, and in which solutions generated later are much more likely to be Pareto than those generated early.
-We expect to find that our structure performs better for large values of $\mu$ since there should be more domination of solutions, therefore requiring less storage.
-As a visual aid, we include Figure \ref{ex_data_ex1} which shows an example of solutions generated during this experiment for $\mu=0.1,1$ and $10$ and for $N=100$.
-The solutions shown in red are those that are stored by our structure at the end of the test.
+With $\mu$ close to zero, there is little or no separation between early generated solutions and later generated ones, and all are likely to be Pareto.
+With large values of $\mu$, there is significant separation between early generated solutions and later generated ones, the latter being much more likely to be Pareto.
+Figure \ref{ex_data_ex1} shows an example of solutions generated during this experiment for $\mu=0.1,1$ and $10$ and for $N=100$.
+The red solutions are those that are in the BoT at the end of the test.